BedrockStreaming/prescaling-exporter/README.md

 > You can use skaffold if you want.

-## Configure a Horizontal Pod Autoscaler
+## Configure an Horizontal Pod Autoscaler

 To be able to pre-scale an application every day before a traffic spike, the only thing to do is to add the following annotations on the HPA: